 I do not provide make-up quizzes, so if you happen to miss one (for any reason), this will count as one of the three quiz grades that will not count towards your overall course grade.

 Assignments that are submitted late will be subjected to a penalty of 10% per day; however, no assignments will be accepted more than 3 days past the due date.

 I don’t reschedule exams except in the absence of supporting medical documentation.
 If you are ill and have to miss an exam, you or a caregiver must (1) notify me before the exam start time and then (2) provide valid medical documentation within one week.
 Unless both conditions are met, you will receive a zero.
 If you are granted a make-up exam, it may be of a different format than the regularly scheduled exam.

 I usually reply to emails pretty quickly.
 Please type your course and section number in the subject line of any email you send to me (it helps me to identify you more quickly).
 I would appreciate your emails to me beginning with “Dear Dr. Jhangiani” than “Hey Prof.” Note that questions appropriate for email are those that can be answered with 1-2 sentence replies.
 Anything longer than this (e.g., an explanation of a concept) probably requires a face-to-face or virtual meeting.

-From time to time I may send emails to your university email address.
+From time to time I will send emails to your university email address.
 If you do not intend to check this email address, please make sure that you forward your email to an address that you check regularly (otherwise you might miss an important announcement!).

 Student rights and responsibilities

 You are responsible for being aware of your rights and responsibilities.
 These are posted online at http://www.kpu.ca/policies (see the section for “Students”).
 These include the following:

 May 14: Last day to add/drop without “W” (70% refund)